Vantiv-eCommerce/litle-sdk-for-python/README.md

 About this SDK
 --------------
-The Litle Python SDK is a Python implementation of the [Litle &amp; Co.](http://www.litle.com/developers).
-XML API.
-This SDK was created to make it as easy as possible to connect process your payments with Litle.
+The Litle Python SDK is a Python implementation of the [Litle &amp; Co.](http://www.litle.com/developers) XML API.
+This SDK was created to make it as easy as possible to connect to and process payments through Litle.
 This SDK utilizes  the HTTPS protocol to securely connect to Litle.
-Using the SDK requires coordination with the Litle team in order to be provided with credentials for accessing our systems.
+Using the SDK requires coordination with the Litle team to obtain credentials for accessing our systems.

-Our Python supports all of the functionality present in Litle XML v8.
-Please see the online copy of our XSD for Litle XML to get more details on what is supported by the Litle payments engine.
+Each Python SDK release supports all of the functionality present in the associated Litle XML version (e.g., SDK v9.3.2 supports Litle XML v9.3).
+Please see the online copy of our XSD for Litle XML to get more details on what the Litle payments engine supports .

-This SDK is implemented to support the Python programming language and was created by Litle & Co.
-It is intended use is for online transactions processing utilizing your account on the Litle payments engine.
+This SDK was implemented to support the Python programming language and was created by Litle & Co.
+Its intended use is for online transaction processing utilizing your account on the Litle payments engine.

 See LICENSE file for details on using this software.

 Source Code available from : https://github.com/LitleCo/litle-sdk-for-Python

-Please contact [Litle &amp; Co.](http://www.litle.com/developers) to receive valid merchant credentials in order to run tests successfully or if you require assistance in any way.
-We are reachable at sdksupport@litle.com
+Please contact [Litle &amp; Co.](http://www.litle.com/developers) to receive valid merchant credentials and determine which version of the SDK is right for your business requirements or if you require assistance in any other way.
+You can reach us at sdksupport@litle.com

 SDK Python Dependencies
 ----------------------